AnshulDohare/BharatIntern/README.md

 - Error handling to prevent invalid input.
 - Accurate and reliable temperature conversions.

-⚙️Installation
-- To install the Temperature Converter Android App, follow these steps:

-1.Download the APK file from https://drive.google.com/file/d/1HuFnG_uEK3PmkY4bW-IGhrlRHnw_nZmC/view?usp=drive_link

-2.Enable app installation from unknown sources in your Android device's settings.

-3.Open the downloaded APK file to begin the installation.

-4.Follow the on-screen instructions to complete the installation process.

 💡Usage
 - Launch the app from your device's home screen.
 - Select the input temperature unit (e.g., Celsius, Fahrenheit, Kelvin, Rankine or Rumor) by tapping the dropdown.